leecybersec/bug-report/sourcecodester/oretnom23/hrm/employeeadd-sqli/README.md

 Affected component(s): /hrm/employeeadd.php

-Source code analysis:
+# Source code analysis

 The `empid` handler don't have input validation from user.

 ![](images/empid.png)

-Proof of Concept:
+# Proof of Concept

 Login as admin and go to `http://localhost/hrm/employeeadd.php`